RishiGupta12/SerialPundit/applications/9-bit-data.md

   Similarly, If the 9th bit is to be set to 1, count the number of 1's from 0th to 8th data bit.
 If this number is even then configure the uart controller for 8-O-1 communication otherwise 8-E-1.
 An important point to note is that the parity setting is common for both tx and rx part of uart hardware and therefore we can not simultaneously transmit and receive data.
 For a master/slave configuration, however this is not an issue.

   Special attention must be paid to the timing as if a byte is transmitted or received while the parity setting is changed, inconsistent result may be observed.
+The tx buffer must be emptied physically  by uart hardware for each byte to make sure that desired parity settings come in effect as set for each byte i.e. setting parity, uart frame construction and physically transmitting the frame must be an atomic operation.
+The protocol itself may have defined a time window and we need to make sure that it is met.
 Further this trick may not be applied if parity bit is also used in addition to 9 bit data.

 - *Bit bang the GPIO* if available.
 This is mainly applicable to embedded system microcontroller where firmware manually constructs uart frame and send it over the same GPIO pin physically.